 - 14.1.
-You can submit a single campaign video for inclusion on your 'Candidate Profile' on the ENSA website.
-Videos should be sent to c.reid@napier.ac.uk.
-Where video files are too large for email, we suggest using wetransfer.com. - 14.2.
-You are also free to create and share any other video content on social media, provided it does not breach any of these rules (see 8.2 and 8.3), however, ENSA will not share or post videos to social media on your behalf. - 15.
+You can submit a single campaign video for inclusion on your 'Candidate Profile' on the ENSA website. - 14.2.
+You are also free to create and share any other video content on social media, provided it does not breach any of the rules stated here, however, ENSA will not share or post videos to social media on your behalf. - 15.
 Campaigning at University Accommodation - 15.1.
 You, or your supporters, are permitted to have a presence on-site at University Accommodation any time between 10am and 10pm during Voting Week.
-However, access to any individual properties must be provided by residents following a full disclosure of the purposes for which you are requesting access. - 15.1.1.
+However, access to any properties must be provided by residents following a full disclosure of the purposes for which you are requesting access. - 15.1.1.
 No additional posters should be placed in University Accommodation sites and doing so will immediately lead to sanctions. - 15.1.2.
 Flyers may only be distributed in person, directly to students, and must not be left in piles, put into mailboxes or 'posted' under doors. - 15.2.
 Any unauthorised distribution of posters or flyers at University Accommodation is prohibited and any such material shall be destroyed. - 15.3.
 Remember, University Accommodation buildings are residents' homes and any issues with conduct of campaigners on these premises, shall be addressed promptly and may lead to sanctions. - 15.4.
 Any candidate(s) asked to leave a University Accommodation property by a resident must do so immediately.

-SECTION E. - Support and Endorsements
+SECTION E - Support and Endorsements

-16. Supporting Other Candidates (Running On a 'Ticket' or 'Slate' With Others)
+- 16. Supporting Other Candidates (Running On a 'Ticket' or 'Slate' With Others) - 16.1.

-- 16.1.
 You can choose to support other candidates running for elections.
 This can be known as running on a 'Ticket' or 'Slate'. - 16.2.
 You can endorse other candidate(s) by sharing their materials on personal or campaign social media accounts, verbally when speaking to students, or by campaigning together. - 16.3.
 You must not pool your financial allowances to increase your spending power (e.g. bulk discounts, special offers).